lukeed/sockette/readme.md

 $ npm install --save sockette
 ```

 ## Usage

-Unlike `WebSocket`, you should declare all event listeners on initializie
+Unlike `WebSocket`, you should declare all event listeners on initialization:
 ```js
 const Sockette = require('sockette');